-Our industry continues to be affected by disruption of the retail landscape, including the rapid growth in sales through e-commerce websites and mobile commerce applications, including through subscription services, the integration of physical and digital operations among retailers and the international expansion of hard discounters.
-We have seen and expect to continue to see a further shift to e-commerce, online-to-offline and other online purchasing by consumers, including as a result of the COVID-19 pandemic.
+Our industry continues to be affected by disruption of the retail landscape, including the continued growth in sales through e-commerce websites and mobile commerce applications, including through subscription services, the integration of physical and digital operations among retailers and the international expansion of hard discounters.
+We have seen and expect to continue to see a further shift to e-commerce, online-to-offline and other online purchasing by consumers.
 We continue to monitor changes in the retail landscape and seek to identify actions we may take to build our global e-commerce and digital capabilities, such as expanding our direct-to-consumer business, and distribute our products effectively through all existing and emerging channels of trade and potentially mitigate any unfavorable impacts on our future results.

 Cautionary statements included above and in "Item 1A.
 Risk Factors" and "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Business Risks" in our 2021 Form 10-K should be considered when evaluating our trends and future results.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Business Risks" in our 2022 Form 10-K should be considered when evaluating our trends and future results.